Category: Baldness

 5. Topical Immunotherapy: This treatment involves applying a sensitizing agent, such as diphencyprone (DPCP) or squaric acid dibutyl ester (SADBE), to the scalp to induce an allergic reaction.
 The immune response generated by the sensitizing agent can stimulate hair regrowth in individuals with alopecia areata.

-6. Essential Oils and Herbal Extracts: Some individuals may opt for natural remedies, such as essential oils (e.g., rosemary oil, peppermint oil) and herbal extracts (e.g., saw Palmetto), to promote hair growth and improve scalp health.
+6. Essential Oils and Herbal Extracts: Some individuals may opt for natural home remedies, such as essential oils (e.g., rosemary oil, peppermint oil) and herbal extracts (e.g., saw Palmetto), to promote hair growth and improve scalp health.
 While research on the efficacy of these treatments is limited, some people find them beneficial as adjunctive therapies.

 Carefully read and adhere to the directions that came with your topical therapy.
 Take note of the dosage, the frequency of administration, and any additional usage instructions.